surfergrl/ai-news/README.md

 Note to self:
 Environment Variables in Production: If you deploy this (e.g., on a server), set environment variables via your hosting platform’s settings (ie Heroku).

+Next steps to make this useful:

+- Get it to run at the same time each day automatically

 Further development ideas:

 - Add a web interface to allow users to add/delete/change the email addresses the news is sent to.